 Outstanding Scottish veteran distance athletes?
 The following list does not discriminate between World or European Masters medallists or record-breakers, frequent Scottish or British Masters champions or long-serving Trojans.
 If anyone feels unfairly omitted, please email Brian McAusland, the ardbruach webmaster!

-Janette Stevenson, Sandra Branney, Trudi Thomson, Christine Haskett-Price, Liz McColgan, Sonia Armitage, Lynn Harding, Sue Ridley, Jane Waterhouse, Angela Mudge, Fiona Matheson and Melissa Whyte.
+Dale Greig, Aileen Lusk (nee Drummond), Molly Wilmoth, Janette Stevenson, Sandra Branney, Trudi Thomson, Christine Haskett-Price, Liz McColgan, Sonia Armitage, Lynn Harding, Sue Ridley, Jane Waterhouse, Angela Mudge, Fiona Matheson, Melissa Whyte, Ann White and Michelle Sandison.

-John Emmet Farrell, Gordon Porteous, Davie Morrison, Andy Forbes, Willie Marshall, Bill McBrinn, Bill Stoddart, Charlie McAlinden, Alastair Wood, Andy Brown, Hugh Gibson, Hugh Rankin, Walter McCaskey, John Linaker, Donald Macgregor, Dick Hodelet, Jim Alder, Brian Scobie, Bill Scally, Brian Carty, Allan Adams, Donald Ritchie, Davie Fairweather, Bobby Young, Pete Cartwright, Doug Gemmell, George Mitchell, Archie Duncan, Colin Youngson, George Meredith, Charlie MacDougall, Ian Elliot, George Sim, Brian Emmerson, Archie Jenkins, Brian Kirkwood, Frank Barton, Gerry Gaffney, Fraser Clyne, Keith Varney, Simon Pride, Ed Stewart, Colin Donnelly, John Duffy, Gerry Fairley, Andy McLinden, Brian Gardner, Ian Stewart, Iain Campbell, Neil Thin, Tommy Murray and Bobby Quinn.
-At present, Kerry-Liam Wilson is putting up a strong case for inclusion and Jamie Reid may well return to form soon.
+John Emmet Farrell, Gordon Porteous, Davie Morrison, Andy Forbes, Willie Marshall, Bill McBrinn, Bill Stoddart, Charlie McAlinden, Alastair Wood, Andy Brown, Hugh Gibson, Hugh Rankin, Walter McCaskey, John Linaker, Donald Macgregor, Dick Hodelet, Jim Alder, Brian Scobie, Bill Scally, Brian Carty, Allan Adams, Donald Ritchie, Davie Fairweather, Bobby Young, Pete Cartwright, Doug Gemmell, George Mitchell, Archie Duncan, Colin Youngson, George Meredith, Charlie MacDougall, Alex Sutherland, Ian Elliot, George Sim, Brian Emmerson, Archie Jenkins, Brian Kirkwood, Frank Barton, Frank Hurley, Gerry Gaffney, Fraser Clyne, Keith Varney, Simon Pride, Ed Stewart, Colin Donnelly, John Duffy, Gerry Fairley, Andy McLinden, Brian Gardner, Ian Stewart, Iain Campbell, Neil Thin, Tommy Murray, Bobby Quinn, Kerry-Liam Wilson, Alastair Walker and Paul Forbes.

 Serious Masters distance running is a great sport, providing yearly targets, a sense of achievement, enduring (age-related) fitness, competitive intensity and post-race companionship, often with old acquaintances.
 Disappointments are easier to deal with later in life and, as Rudyard Kipling wrote, ‘Triumph and Disaster’ should be treated like ‘Impostors’.
 Of course, the odd extremely loud immature hissy-fit may occasionally be apparent!